ayoisaiah/f2/README.md

 - **Conflict Resolution**: Each renaming operation is validated before execution and detected conflicts can be automatically resolved.

-- **High Performance**: F2 is extremely fast and efficient, even when renaming thousands of files at once.

 - **Undo Functionality**: Any renaming operation can be easily undone to allow the easy correction of mistakes.

-- **Extensive Documentation**: F2 is well-documented with clear, practical examples to help you make the most of its features without confusion.

 ## ⚡ Installation